Naman-sopho/CryptoDoneRight/articles/symmetric_algorithms/Mode_CTR/aes_ctr_it_quickstart.md

 ---
 layout: quickstart
-title: Manager's QuickStart
+title: IT Admin's QuickStart
-type: AES-CBC
+type: "AES-CTR"
-qtype: manager
+qtype: it
-upper-link: /articles/symmetric_algorithms/Mode_CBC/Mode-CBC.html
+upper-link: /articles/symmetric_algorithms/mode_ctr/mode_ctr.html
-image: /static_files/common/manager.png
+image: /static_files/common/pc-administrator.png
-note: "Are you a Manager?
+note: "Are you an IT administrator?
 Get started with best practice setup details above."
-col: col-md-8 col-sm-8 col-xs-8 infoBlocks
+col: col-md-4 col-sm-4 col-xs-4 infoBlocks
 ---

 Hi there!
 This page is currently under construction.
 If you would like to share your expertise relating to this topic with us , please <a href="CONTRIBUTING-template.md">click here!</a>